xyzmaps/xyz-documentation/docs/cli/topics/cli.md

 ***

 > #### Info
-> HERE XYZ is a database.
+> xyzmaps space is a database.
 Databases trade off storage space for speed, and your data will always
 > take up more space in XYZ than it does in a static file.
 When a file is uploaded into an XYZ Space,
 > features, their properties, and the geometries are broken out into multiple tables, indexed and
 > tagged.
 All of this lets you query your geospatial data on demand, and access it dynamically as